rwb/ccjs300/README.md

 * Advantages of simple random samples: procedure is clear, well-defined set of statistical tests and procedures, easy to explain, and it works!
 * Disadvantages of simple random samples: need to have a well-defined and enumerated list of cases in the sampling frame (not always possible) and the ambiguity of sampling with replacement (it is more natural to think about sampling without replacement).
 * It is also possible (but not likely) that an unrepresentative sample could be drawn.
 Your textbook has an example of this problem on pp. 99-100.
 * To reduce the risk of drawing a sample that is unrepresentative in an important way, we can use *stratified random sampling* (discussed on pp. 100-102).
-We will discuss this issue next week.
+We will discuss this issue (along with other forms of probability and nonprobability sampling) on Tuesday.